microsoft/Federal-Business-Applications/whitepapers/federal-security/README.md

 * Content Delivery Network (CDN) of static content in Power Pages
 * Restrict Power Pages traffic to a single IP address from Azure Application Gateway

+> [!NOTE]
+> When your compliance requirements allow for platform-managed security controls, the native "turnkey" CDN and WAF features are now available in GCC for Power Pages as of May 15, 2025.
+Lean more: [Announcing Content Delivery Network and Web Application Firewall for US Government Cloud in Power Pages - Microsoft Power Platform Blog](https://www.microsoft.com/en-us/power-platform/blog/power-pages/announcing-content-delivery-network-and-web-application-firewall-for-us-government-cloud-in-power-pages)

 Below are great resource on designing a general web application to use Azure Front Door / Azure Application Gateway to meet TIC 3.0 requirements,

 * [TIC 3.0 Azure Web Application Architecture](https://github.com/microsoft/Federal-App-Innovation-Community/tree/main/assets/topics/infrastructure/solutions/tic3.0/Azure-Application-Gateway)